The convex hull of random points on the boundary of a simple polytope: Tools

-with $dx, \, du,\ dh$ denoting integration with respect to the Hausdorff measure on the respective range of integration, and $ J(T_{x_j},H)$ is the sine of the generalized angle between $H$ and $T_{x_j}$. \end{lemma} The sine of the generalized angle between two hyperplanes $H_1,\, H_2$ is just the sine of the angle between their normal vectors.
-Equivalently this is the length of the projection of the unit vector $u_1$ of $H_1$ onto $H_2$.
+with $dx, \, du,\ dh$ denoting integration with respect to the Hausdorff measure on the respective range of integration, and where $T_{x}$ denots the (generalized) tangent hyperplane at $x$ to $X$, and the hyperplane $H(x_1, \dots, x_n)$ is the affine hull of $x_1, \dots, x_n$. \end{theorem}